 Founder of Genome Advisory, Dr. Stangler consults with global families, family offices and enterprise and their advisors, bringing clarity and wisdom to their navigation of the new DNA science of genomics to enhance strategic planning regarding health, risk and legacy.

-Dr. Stangler has unique expertise in genetics and genomics and the applications of these transformative and disruptive technologies on families and family office organizations who serve them.
-She assists individuals, families, and organizations in negotiating not only the rapidly changing science, but also the profound ethical, social, legal, privacy, moral, and behavioral quandaries related to their use.
-She tailors a bespoke approach which incorporates personal values, mores, and culture, all critical components of decision-making in this new world of reading, writing, and creating biology.
+She has special expertise in addressing the profound ethical, social, legal, privacy, moral and behavioral quandaries related to genomics applications.
+Dr. Stangler tailors a bespoke approach to complex planning, incorporating personal values, mores and culture, all critical components of decision-making in this exciting new world of reading, writing and creating biology.

-Another key area of focus is the interface between psychological and physical resilience and financial wealth.
+A key area of her professional focus is the interface between resilience and wealth.
 She studies wealth as a risk factor in human development and assists families of wealth and their advisors in negotiating this challenging terrain.
 Dr. Stangler utilizes her deep knowledge of the neurobiology of early childhood development to effect healthy resilient families.

 She is devoted to the development of hyperagents of change, a new generation of philanthropists, social entrepreneurs and impact investors who couple financial capacity with resilient emotional disposition and moral compass.
 Hyperagents of change, enabled by technology’s transformative connectedness, are fundamentally recasting massive world challenges.
 These collaborative visionaries will create original solutions to problems of global poverty, health, climate and social justice.